VegaDeftwing/OpGuidesHugoSrc/content/posts/quantized.md

 Let me wrap back around to this though, and talk about two other communities, though I'll keep it brief:

-There's this sort of joke among PC gamers that by the time anyone can afford a good GPU, they don't have time to game and that when they finally do have time, they spend all their time overclocking and tuning<a class="ptr">(2)</a> - they never sit down and play a game.
+There's this sort of joke among PC gamers that by the time anyone can afford a good GPU, they don't have time to game and that when they finally do have time, they spend all their time overclocking and tuning<footnote>... or trying to win the NewEgg raffle to even be able to buy a graphics card</footnote> - they never sit down and play a game.

 Then, there's the synthesizer community.
 Here, among the many, many problems in the community itself, there's this issue of people collecting and hoarding a huge amount of gear... and not actually making music with it.
 Now, I'm absolutely guilty of this as well, and to some extent it's not as big of a deal as it may seem: for many, the fun is in sound design, so making music isn't even the end goal.
 Still, there's a lot of people who spend more time hunting for gear on reverb.com or planning out a eurorack system on modulargrid.net than actually using the gear they have.